kyma-project/test-infra/docs/guidelines_iac.md

 ### Environments

 The `environments` directory contains configurations for distinct environments (e.g., production).
-Each environment configuration is located in separate directory.
+Each environment configuration is located in a separate directory.
-Configurations within directory representing an environment, like `environments/prod` can call modules from any locations, even external sources.
+Configurations within a directory representing an environment, like `environments/prod`, can call modules from any location, even external sources.

 **Example Environment Directory Structure**